earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-02-time-series-data.md

 Be sure that you code follows the style guidelines outlined in the [write clean code lessons]({{ site.url }}/courses/earth-analytics/time-series-data/write-clean-code-with-r/)

-* syntax, clean code style, function (does it run without errors)
-*
 Be sure to:

-* LABEL all plots clearly.
+* Label each plot clearly.
 This includes a title, x and y axis labels
-* Write [clean code](/courses/earth-analytics/week-2/write-clean-code-with-r/).
+* Write [clean code]({{ site.url }}/courses/earth-analytics/week-2/write-clean-code-with-r/).
 This includes comments that document / describe the steps you take in your code and clean syntax following <a href="http://adv-r.had.co.nz/Style.html" target="_blank">Hadley Wickham's style guide.</a>
 * Convert date fields as appropriate
 * Clean no data values as appropriate
 * Show all of your code in the output `.html` file.